 Street parking (strisce blu): blue lines indicate paid parking spots.
 Pay close attention to the times and rates.

-🔹 Tip: Avoid driving in Bari Vecchia.
+Tip: Avoid driving in Bari Vecchia due to the ZTL Zone.
 Park outside the old town and explore the city on foot.

 Who doesn’t dream of visiting the trulli in Alberobello?
 Fortunately, parking here is relatively easy: